JaySanders95/Rock-Paper-Scissors-Lizard-Spock/README.md

 ## Deployment
 - The site was deployed to Github pages, the steps were as follows;
 - - In the github respository, above the files i clicked the settings icon, within this page there is a link to "pages" and from there i clicked the drop down menu and selected "main".
 After a refresh of the page, the link was available.
-- - In the github respository, above the files i clicked the settings icon, within this page there is a link to "pages" and from there i clicked the drop down menu and selected "main".
-After a refresh of the page, the link was available.

-The link for my page is here:
+The link for my page is here: https://jaysanders95.github.io/Rock-Paper-Scissors-Lizard-Spock/

 ## Credits
 - Re-used code from myself, the project beforehand.
 This was only basic code such as the FontAwesome script code.